Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

   Given first login no org, When sidebar loads, Then platform nav (Profile, Settings) available, workspace section hidden or shows grayed text "Get started by creating an organization"
   Given org created, When dashboard refreshes, Then onboarding content replaced with org overview card showing org name, type, member count

-REQ-5: Invitation Handling
+REQ-4: Invitation Handling
 When user: Receives organization invitation
 System shall: Handle invitations appropriately based on user's current org status
 Why: Ensures smooth onboarding for invited users

 Acceptance Criteria:
-  Given invitation link, no orgs, When user accepts, Then org becomes active, dashboard shows org context with success banner "Welcome to [Org Name]!"
+  Given invitation link, no org, When user accepts, Then org becomes active, dashboard shows org context with success banner "Welcome to [Org Name]!"
-  Given invitation link, has orgs, When user accepts, Then org added to memberships, active remains unchanged, success banner "You can now switch to [Org Name] using the organization switcher"
+  Given invitation link, has org, When user clicks, Then show red banner "You can only be a member of one organization.
+Leave your current organization first to accept this invitation." with "Go to Settings" button
   Given invitation expired, When user clicks, Then show red banner "This invitation has expired.
 Please request a new invitation from the organization admin." with "Request New Invitation" button
   Given invitation for existing member, When user clicks, Then show yellow banner "You're already a member of this organization."

-REQ-6: Organization Membership Management
+REQ-5: Single Organization Enforcement
-When user: Views or manages organization memberships System shall: Show clear overview of all memberships with leave options
+When user: Attempts to join organization while already a member System shall: Block the action with clear error message and guidance to leave current org
-Why: Gives users control over their org participations
+Why: Enforces the single-organization-per-user business rule

 Acceptance Criteria:
+  Given user has org, When attempts to accept invitation, Then show red banner "You can only be a member of one organization.
+Leave your current organization first." with "Go to Settings" button
+  Given user clicks "Go to Settings", When redirected, Then show organization settings page with "Leave Organization" option Given user leaves org, When returns to invitation, Then allow acceptance as normal

+Test: Accept invitation while in org, verify error and redirect flow

+REQ-6: Organization Leaving
+When user: Leaves their organization
+System shall: Remove membership and return to no-org state with onboarding
+Why: Allows users to change organizations or exit org-based features

+Acceptance Criteria:
+  Given user in org settings, When clicks "Leave Organization", Then show confirmation modal with warning "This action cannot be undone.
+You'll lose access to all organization resources."
-  Given multiple orgs, When user views switcher, Then show all orgs, each with small red X button on hover for leaving Given user clicks leave, When confirms in modal, Then remove from membership, if leaving active, switch to next org automatically, show green toast "You have left [Org Name]"
+  Given user confirms leave, When processing, Then show loading, then green toast "You have left [Org Name]", redirect to dashboard with onboarding prompt
-  Given leaving last org, When confirms, Then return to onboarding state with "Create your first organization" card Given leaving active org, When confirms, Then switch to next available org, update sidebar, breadcrumb, main content
+  Given leaving as only owner, When attempts, Then show error "Cannot leave organization: you are the only owner.
+Transfer ownership to another member first." with "Transfer Ownership" button

 ## SECTION 3: BUSINESS RULES

-Rule: Organization Membership Limits
+Rule: Single Organization Membership
-If user attempts to join organization when membership count >= maxOrgsPerUser → Show red error "You've reached the maximum number of organizations ([maxOrgsPerUser]).
-Leave an organization to join this one."
+If user attempts to join organization when already a member → Show red error "You can only be a member of one organization.
+Leave your current organization first."
-Why: Controls user organization sprawl and performance

-Rule: Active Organization Context
-If user has multiple organizations → One organization marked as active, all org-dependent features use active org context
-Why: Simplifies UI by having single active context
+Why: Enforces single-org-per-user constraint

 Rule: Permission Inheritance
-If user switches active organization → Permissions update based on user's role in new active organization
+If user joins organization → Permissions set based on user's role in the organization
 Why: Ensures security and appropriate access controls

 Rule: Organization Creation Validation
-If user creates organization → Check against maxOrgsPerUser limit, auto-set as active if first org, validate unique slug
+If user creates organization → Auto-set as active, validate unique slug, ensure user has no existing membership
-Why: Maintains data integrity and user experience
+Why: Maintains data integrity and single-org rule

 Rule: Context Persistence
-If user switches organization → Persist active organization in localStorage, restore on next login
+If user has organization → Persist active organization in localStorage, restore on next login
 Why: Maintains user context across sessions

 Rule: Feature Dependency Classification